The Wicker Man (1973)

 The Endless (2017)

-The Endless follows two brothers who, having escaped from a cult years ago, decide to revisit their childhood home.
 Upon their return, they find themselves trapped in a perplexing time loop, where events seem to defy all rational explanation.

-As they strive to unravel the enigma behind their predicament, they are forced to confront their past and the sinister secrets that lie buried within the cult.[The Endless on IMDB]
+As they strive to unravel the enigma behind their predicament, they are forced to confront their past and the sinister secrets that lie buried within the cult.

-And please check out some of my other horror movie lists.
+Check out some other horror movie content

 6 survival horror movies that deserve more widespread attention